Latin squares of order 5 and Latin patterns up to order 7

 Fig. 3.2.1 shows the resulting 18 independent Latin squares with the constituting Latin patterns coloured.
 Note that Fig. 3.2.1 and List 3.2.2 are the order 5 equivalents of Fig. 2.4.1 and List 2.4.1 respectively for order 4.

-Any 5×5 Latin square (in corresponding nomenclature) is identical with one of these 18 Latin squares or: is contained in their boundary-free representations: on the torus, or in an ongoing Latin structure (par.
+Any 5×5 Latin square is identical with one of these 18 Latin squares or: is contained in their boundary-free representations: on the torus, or in an ongoing Latin structure (par.
 1.2).

 Figure 3.2.1 with corresponding multiplicities, is our final reduction result for LS’s of order 5 if we count all point symmetry and/ or translation-related members as one .

 However, colour-symmetry provides additional symmetry relationships, reduction of multiplicities, higher Bravais lattice symmetries and a far lower percentage (30 %) of “symmetry-free” structure types.
 Note the colour fourfold axes of structures 9, 12α and β, and 14 in Fig. 3.2.1 specified in List 3.2.2 .
+Fourfolds in a five by five!
 Accepting colour symmetry raises the symmetry here from oblique to square.
-Planar colour ymmetry group notations are included in List 3.2,2.
+Colour symmetry element notations are included in List 3.2,2.

 Another example is a the colour-inversion centre in structure 3.
 This double switch inverts yellow(2) into green(3), blue(4) into purple(5) and vice versa, red (1) unchanged; abbreviated in List 3.2.2 as: (yg) (bp).
 The overall colour-symmetry is readily noted when (part of) of the Latin patterns are drawn .
 We have restricted drawing connecting lines in Fig. 3.2.1 to (diagonal) nearest neighbours.